Photo by mhx

 Tuning with the Korg Pitchblack is extremely easy and straightforward.
 Plug your instrument in, and the output is muted so your audience won’t hear you tune (this means you can also use this pedal as a killswitch).
 The DISPLAY button on the back of the unit cycles through 4 modes: Full Strobe, Half Strobe, Meter & Mirror.
 Nothing changes in terms of accuracy, these only alter the way the display helps you get to the right pitch.
 Most users (us included) prefer the primary/default mode, as it seems the other modes are not all that helpful.
 Detection accuracy is +/-1 cent, so not quite the same accuracy as the PolyTune 2 in strobe mode.
 Still, unless you are a touring pro using this to intonate your guitars, you won’t notice a difference.
 The tuning process is very crisp, with horizontal yellow arrows showing you if you’re sharp or flat, and red and green vertical bars showing you how close you’re getting to pitch.
 It’s nice and smooth and not jumpy, just like the TC Electronic PolyTune.
 And speaking of switching between display modes, the pedal’s display is big and bright.
 No matter the lighting conditions, you’ll be able to see it clearly.
 We actually prefer the Pitchblack’s display to the PolyTune’s.
 The other button at your disposal is CALIB, which lets you adjust calibration from 436 Hz to 445 Hz.
 One small inconvenience is that when you unplug the pedal its settings reset, which is slightly annoying if you gig frequently.

 Bottom Line: The Korg Pitchblack is a pretty great guitar tuner pedal.
 The TC Electronic PolyTune 2 has slightly more features including polyphonic tuning, and support for capo and drop tunings.
 The Pitchblack is more no-frills, and while on paper its accuracy is not quite as good as the PolyTune, in practice it works perfectly and tuning up with it is a pleasure.
-Perhaps the biggest thing it has going for it is that the Korg Pitchblack is the cheapest reputable tuner pedal you can buy.
-If you can live without the few extra features of the PolyTune 2, save some cash and get yourself the Pitchblack.
+Perhaps the biggest thing it has going for it is that the Korg Pitchblack is one of the cheapest reputable tuner pedals you can buy.
+If you can live without the few extra features of the PolyTune 2, get yourself the Pitchblack.
 These are just some of the touring pros that used the Korg Pitchblack on their pedalboard at some point: Gary Clark Jr, Alex Trimble, Nick Valensi, Sam Halliday, Steve Vai, Paul Gilbert (who says it’s the “easiest to read and most accurate tuner I've used”), Troy Van Leeuwen.

 Boss pedal tuners are what most people think of when tuner pedals are brought up.
 In 1998 Boss released the TU-2, which ended up being the top selling tuner of all time.
 With legendary Boss reliability and several different tuning modes for guitar and bass, the Boss TU-3 does everything the TU-2 did, only slightly better!